j-sieben/PIT/Doc/exceptions.md

 end;
 ```

-The code to catch the exception is the same, although the way to process the error with PIT is different.
+The code to catch the exception is the same, although the way to process the error with `PIT` is different.
 Before we come to that, I'd like to stress that after throwing an exception with `pit.error` or `pit.fatal`, `SQLCODE` and `SQLERRM` are populated with the message you created when throwing the error. `SQLCODE` contains the Oracle error number or the custom error number assigned to the message.
-Therefore, to use this feature, make sure that the message has a severity of `level_error` or `level_fatal` to have PIT assign a custom error number to it.
+Therefore, to use this feature, make sure that the message has a severity of `level_error` or `level_fatal` to have `PIT` assign a custom error number to it.
 In general, `pit.error` and `pit.fatal` overwrite the message's severity with the respective method level to assure that a message of severity `level_error` will stop further execution of the code if it has been thrown by `pit.fatal`.

 Note: If you use `pit.error`or `pit.fatal` and a message with a severity milder than `pit.LEVEL_ERROR`, it will be still thrown as an exception with the error code `-20.000`.
 It is not possible though to catch this error, as no exception was defined for it in package `MSG`.

-## Catching exceptions with PIT
+## Catching exceptions with `PIT`

-Let's see how to catch exceptions with PIT and the options we have here.
+Let's see how to catch exceptions with `PIT` and the options we have here.

-There are two specialized methods to handle exceptions within PIT: `pit.handle_exception` and `pit.stop` respectively `pit.reraise_exception`. `pit.reraise_exception` is a synonym for `pit.stop` and can be used interchangeably.
+There are two specialized methods to handle exceptions within `PIT`: `pit.handle_exception` and `pit.stop` respectively `pit.reraise_exception`. `pit.reraise_exception` is a synonym for `pit.stop` and can be used interchangeably.

 Note: In earlier releases there was a function called `pit.handle_exception`.
 This is now deprecated, but still available.
 Use `pit.handle_exception` instead.
 It was felt that this name is more consise and explains better what it does.